k9ert/nosvid/README.md

 - `list`: List videos in the repository
 - `download`: Download videos
 - `nostrmedia`: Upload videos to nostrmedia.com
+- `nostr`: Publish videos to the Nostr network

 ### Quick Start